The 2005 State Wildlife Action Plan is being updated and we want your help!

 Documents for Public Comment

 Early activities of the State Wildlife Action Plan revision committees focused on review of foundational features in the 2005 State Wildlife Action Plan.
 The State Wildlife Action Plan Steering Committee, Advisory Committee and agency staff have contributed to the revision of the Vision, Guiding Principles, Purpose and Goals for the 2015 State Wildlife Action Plan, as provided below.
-The Steering Committee approved the recommended changes on 16 January 2014 and we are now seeking public comment.
+The Steering Committee approved the recommended changes and we are now seeking public comment.

 Contact: Cathy Haffner, Wildlife Diversity Conservation Planning Coordinator, firstname.lastname@example.org.